1. Home/

 • Cost savings through reduced manual effort

-• Process costs per instance before and after automation
+• Process cost per instance before and after automation

 • Payback period of the investment